hagsteel/python/pygame/pong/README.md

 # Pong

-Pong written in Python and Turtle modules
+Pong is written in Python and Turtle modules

 ## Requirements